Sankalp22863/codesign-opt/llvm-project/clang/docs/ClangOffloadBundler.rst

   <end>     ::== OFFLOAD_BUNDLER_MAGIC_STR__END__

 **comment**
-  The symbol used for starting a single-line comment in the file type of constituting bundles.
+  The symbol used for starting single-line comment in the file type of constituting bundles.
 E.g. it is ";" for ll ``File Type`` and "#" for "s" ``File Type``.